Agreements & College Policies Executive Team's Agreement Review Protocol

 OTHER (primarily involving services): All other agreements will proceed thru the subsequent steps, with Procurement consulting Institutional Resilience and/or College Counsel regarding novel or complex legal issues.

 MASTER AGREEMENTS: Routine and frequent requests with a service provider can be significantly* expedited by the creation of a Master Agreement governing the terms and conditions of the subsequent requests. ("Subordinate" agreements are now usually processed the same or next day.)
 If you would like to set up a Master Agreement with a supplier, contact Procurement for advice on the best way to start (will depend on the type of and/or specific supplier).
+Depending on the amount of change required to the supplier's proposal, it may initially be sent to the Supplier as either a draft to review or an immediate offered agreement for their review and eventual signature.

 C. Procurement will negotiate the legal issues directly with the supplier's designee, and will be available to assist (or represent) you in negotiating operational issues.